 I know Jo likes cake at the end of her walks, but as much as I like cake I do gravitate towards ice cream after a walk. 😉

-“Stratford Walk 2: history and houses” is coming soon.
+“Stratford Walk 2: history and houses” is now live.

 For more walks from all around the world, head to Jo’s Monday Walks.